 Public Finance | Social Choice I |

-MA programmes are available in a variety of domains.
-Given below are some of the popular specializations in MA course:
+MA programs are available in a variety of domains.
+Given below are some of the popular specialisations in MA course:

 Also Read: Best Certificate Courses in India